RothkopfLab/DatasetBias/README.md

-# Title
+# Modeling dataset bias in machine-learned theories of economic decision making
-This is the official repository, containing code and data for the paper (title) (currently under review).
+This is the official repository, containing code and data for the paper "Modeling dataset bias in machine-learned theories of economic decision making" (currently under review).

 ![Explanatory Figure](figure1.png)